A band so great, it's only appropriate that nobody's ever heard of them.

 this many killer pop anthems at such an early point in their career.
 Heck,

-a widely-loathed Raleigh music critic named Ross Grady once stated that it
+a well respected Raleigh music critic named Ross Grady once stated that it

 was the only Polvo record he could even sit through!
 So do yourself a favor